TheNotThere/Crypto-Flashloan-Arbitrage-Bot/README.md

 # Flashloan Arbitrage Bot

 A GUI-based flashloan arbitrage bot built with Python and Node.js.
-This bot allows you to execute Ethereum-based arbitrage operations while monitoring logs in real-time.
+This bot allows you to execute arbitrage operations while monitoring logs in real-time.

 ---